 Institutional Research and Academic Planning

-IRAP produces briefing notes and fact sheets that summarize key report findings and critical issues to the University of California.
+IRAP produces briefing notes and fact sheets that summarize key report findings and critical issues to the University and the State.

 An overview of comparison salaries for university leaders at UC and AAU public and private institutions using data collected and published by the Chronicle of Higher Education.